-If you were involved in a motor vehicle accidents caused by a government employee, you might be able to hold the government unit liable for you damage, under the first waiver listed above.
+If you were involved in motor vehicle accidents caused by a government employee, you might be able to hold the government unit liable for your damage, under the first waiver listed above.

 To determine eligibility to receive compensation for damages and for help getting the maximum benefit you’re likely for, The Law Office of Julie Johnson for a free consultation today by calling at 214-290-8001.
 Each case is different and we hope to speak to you soon about how we can potentially help your individual case, so fill out this contact form.